As a part of BJJ Basics series, this is my Ultimate Guard Retention System!

 ALWAYS KEEP THE WALL POINTED AT OUR OPPONENT!

-- Hooks- to stop your opponent from just running around your wall
+- Hooks to stop your partner from just running around your wall

-Let’s look at Guard Passing.
 If Guard is just a wall; then, in the same way, Guard Passing is just getting to the other side of the wall.
 And there’s only 4 ways to get to the other side of a wall.

 1) I can go around the right side or the left side of the wall.
 Toreando Pass.
 Matador Pass.

 2) I can go under the wall.
 Double Under Pass.
 Leg Drag Pass.